 - Keep the entire release under two pages.

-- If you have supporting information, like reports, bios, product sheets or price lists, include them in the packet.
+- If you have supporting information, like reports, bios, product sheets or price lists, include them as subsequent pages to the release.

 - If you have good visuals, like photos, maps or graphs, include them too.

-- Although it isn’t strictly necessary, adding quotes from customers, expert sources, or industry leaders lends your release credibility.
+- Although not strictly necessary, adding quotes from customers, expert sources, or industry leaders lends your release credibility.

-- Before you start mailing it out, do some recon to get good contact names and addresses.
-There’s no law against calling your wish list of media outlets to get the current contact info you need.
+- Do some recon to get good contact names and addresses.
+There’s no law against calling your wish list of media outlets to get the contact info you need.

 Press releases are time-sensitive.
 So think about what will make your company and products newsworthy today, next week, next month and onward.

 Press releases are only one tool in your marketing toolkit, but they’re powerful.
 And they’re free.